 Sylvia Pankhurst was also very unhappy that the WSPU had abandoned its earlier commitment to socialism and disagreed with Emmeline and Christabel Pankhurst's attempts to gain middle class support by arguing in favour of a limited franchise.
 She made the final break with the WSPU when the movement adopted a policy of widespread arson.
 Sylvia now concentrated her efforts on helping the Labour Party build up its support in London.

-In 1913 the WSPU increased its campaign to destroy public and private property.
-The women responsible were often caught and once in prison they went on hunger-strike.
+The women responsible for these arson attacks were often caught and once in prison they went on hunger-strike.
 Determined to avoid these women becoming martyrs, the government introduced the Prisoner's Temporary Discharge of Ill Health Act.
 Suffragettes were now allowed to go on hunger strike but as soon as they became ill they were released.
 Once the women had recovered, the police re-arrested them and returned them to prison where they completed their sentences.
 This successful means of dealing with hunger strikes became known as the Cat and Mouse Act.
+(71)

-Adela Pankhurst, like her sister Sylvia Pankhurst, completely rejected this strategy and in Australia she joined the campaign against the First World War.
+Adela Pankhurst also disagreed with her mother and in Australia she joined the campaign against the First World War.
 Adela believed that her actions were true to her father's belief in international socialism.
 She wrote to Sylvia that like her she was "carrying out her father's work".
 Emmeline Pankhurst completely rejected this approach and told Sylvia that she was "ashamed to know where you and Adela stand."
-Edgar Ross, a fellow campaigner against the war in Melbourne later recalled: "What I remember most about her was her courage.
-She would stand, unfearing, in front of jingo-mad soldiers heckling her when speaking on the platform."
+(81) Sylvia commented: "Families which remain on unruffled terms, though their members are in opposing political parties, take their politics less keenly to heart than we Pankhursts."
+(82)